openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Self-Issued OpenID Provider Authorization Response {#siop-authentication-response}

 A Self-Issued OpenID Provider Response is an OpenID Connect Authorization Response, whose parameters depend on the `response_type` used in the request.
-Depending on the `response_type` the result of the transaction is either obtained directly from the Authorization Response or from a token endpoint response.
+Depending on the `response_type` the result of the transaction is either obtained directly from the Authorization Response or from a Token Response.

 A Self-Issued OpenID Provider Response is returned when Self-Issued OP supports all Relying Party parameter values received from the Relying Party in the `client_metadata` parameter.
 If one or more of the Relying Party parameter Values is not supported, Self-Issued OP MUST return an error according to (#siop-error-respose).

-In a same-device protocol flow with `response_type` `id_token`, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.
+In a same-device protocol flow with Response Type `id_token`, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

-In a same-device protocol flow with `response_type` `code`, the response parameters will be returned in HTTPS POST response body of the token response.
+In a same-device protocol flow with Response Type `code`, the response parameters will be returned in HTTPS POST response body of the token response.

 In a cross-device protocol flow, upon completion of the Authorization Request, the Self-Issued OP directly sends a HTTP POST request with the Authorization Response to an endpoint exposed by the RP.